mackyle/topgit/README_DOCS.rst

 tg next
 ~~~~~~~
-	Output tne "next" branch(es) in the patch series containing the current
+	Output the "next" branch(es) in the patch series containing the current
 	or named branch.
 The "next" branch(es) being one step away by default.

 	Options: